 Dynamics 365 integrates with your current applications

 Existing software can be an obstacle to adopting a new platform.
-Thankfully Dynamics 365 is one of the most flexible programs around when it comes to integration.
-Most commonly used accounting and marketing software will integrate without an issue.
-Microsoft are also working towards more surprising integrations: Social Engagement for example draws in data from company Facebook and Twitter feeds for use within Dynamics 365, while Version 9.0 will allow integration with LinkedIn Sales Navigator as well.
+Thankfully, Dynamics 365 is one of the most flexible programs around when it comes to integration.
+Most commonly used accountancy and marketing software will integrate without an issue.
+Microsoft are also working towards more surprising integrations: Social Engagement for example draws in data from company Facebook and Twitter feeds for use within Dynamics 365, while Dynamics 365 Version 9.0 will allow integration with LinkedIn Sales Navigator as well.

 A custom solution is cheaper than you might think

-Dynamics 365 is the antithesis of ‘one size fits all’ approach that most platforms have; it is endlessly customisable.
-While most of the functionality described in this blog comes pretty much out of the box, businesses with niche requirements or particular workflows will find that, with a little development, Dynamics 365 can be made to fit their needs at the fraction of the cost of custom software.
+Dynamics 365 is the antithesis of the ‘one size fits all’ approach that most platforms have; it is endlessly customisable.
+While most of the functionality described in this blog comes pretty much out of the box, businesses with niche requirements or particular workflows will find that – with a little development – Dynamics 365 can be made to fit their needs at the fraction of the cost of custom software.

-To further discuss adopting Microsoft Dynamics 365 for a small business, please get in contact: email@example.com
+To further discuss adopting Microsoft Dynamics 365, please get in contact: email@example.com